crowbar/barclamp-crowbar/doc/quickstart/installing_hadoop.md

 3. Troubleshoot the Chef client if necessary by running the following command on problematic nodes:

 		$ chef-client
-4. Verify nodes statuses in the Crowbar UI (*Nodes > Dashboard*), ensuring that all nodes' icons are green.
+4. Verify nodes statuses in the Crowbar UI by navigating to *Nodes > Dashboard*, and then ensuring that all nodes' icons are green.
 5. Print the *Nodes > Inventory* screen for later reference, when you select services.
 See *Service Selection* below.
 6. Invoke the Cloudera Manager UI.